Which Radiator Valve for Smart Radiator Valve

 Other Danfoss valve types:

-• RAV: 34mm base, pin-operated — requires RAV adapter
+• RAV: 34mm base, pin-operated.
+Requires RAV adapter

-• RAVL: 26mm thread — requires RAVL adapter
+• RAVL: 26mm thread.
+Requires RAVL adapter

 3. Drayton TRV3 / TRV4

-• Prevalence: Common in 1990s–2000s UK heating systems
+• Prevalence: Most common in 1990s–2000s UK heating systems

-• Thread Size: Non-standard (not M30)
+• Thread Size: Non standard (not M30)

 4. Pegler Terrier Valves

-• Prevalence: Frequently used in UK installations
+• Prevalence: Less frequently used in UK installations

 • Thread Size: Commonly M28 x 1.5mm

-• Adapter Required: Yes – M28 adapter or universal adapter
+• Adapter Required: Yes, M28 adapter or universal adapter

 5. Other European Valves (Heimeier, Oventrop, Comap, Herz, Giacomini)